 Gish Gallop: Congratulations on your new book Ancient Eats, Justin.
-It was an amazing read.
+It was a fantastic read.

 Gish Gallop: In your book, you talk about re-discovering old ways of cooking.
 Would you explain that a bit?

-Gish Gallop: Of course the most, well, shocking part of the book is in your entire chapter dedicated to Sourdough bread.
-That the starter was really started with human urine.
+Gish Gallop: Of course the most, well, the shocking part of the book is in your entire chapter dedicated to Sourdough bread.
+That the starter was started with human urine.

-Justin: Well it’s complicated, but yes human urine and other animal’s urine played a huge role in the development of sourdough starters.
+Justin: Well, it’s complicated, but yes human urine and other animal’s urine played a considerable role in the development of sourdough starters.

-Justin: Like I said, it’s complicated. the bread doesn’t contain urine, but rather uric acid, which is the byproduct of broken down urine.
+Justin: As I said, it’s complicated.
+The bread doesn’t contain urine, but rather uric acid, which is the byproduct of broken down urine.
 See, hundreds of years ago, and frankly no one is sure exactly how this happened, Basque farmers somehow came up with the idea to use urine to preserve foods.
 They understood that urine would break down in the correct environments.
 And that’s how sourdough bread originally got it’s, how shall I say it, ‘wang.’
-Now over the years people have substituted other things, notably lactobacillus bacteria to produce the same effect, but it all started with farmer John’s pee.
+Now over the years, people have substituted other things, notably lactobacillus bacteria, to produce the same effect, but it all started with farmer John’s pee.

-Gish Gallop: You cover that in great detail in the book, which of course is fascinating.
-But it’s that other revelation about modern interpretations of sourdough bread making that really was tough to swallow, pardon the pun.
+Gish Gallop: You cover that in great detail in the book, which, of course, is fascinating.
+But it’s that other revelation about modern interpretations of sourdough bread making that was tough to swallow, pardon the pun.

 Gish Gallop: Yes

-Justin: Well I had no idea either.
+Justin: Well, I had no idea either.
 I don’t want to give away the whole book, but it’s true.
-There are several bakers in San Francisco who are embracing the ancient methods and urinating into their starters.
+Several bakers in San Francisco are embracing the ancient methods and urinating into their starters.
 Now I don’t condone that, but it’s fascinating.
-And I have to tell you, it’s also delicious.
+And I have to tell you.
+It’s also delicious.

 Gish Gallop: So you tried some?

 Justin: Of course!
-And it was quite different that what we think of as modern sourdough.
-It’s earthier; certainly much more sour; and the color, as you might expect is, um, well…different.
+And it was quite different than what we think of as modern sourdough.
+It’s earthier; certainly, much more sour, and the color, as you might expect, is, um, well…different.